How Much to Feed a Labrador (Puppy Feeding Chart & Guide)

 Tips on Feeding an Overweight Labrador Retriever

-The danger with feeding large breeds is that their owners tend to give them too much food because of their size.
+My personal observation of Labrador Retriever owners is that most of them tend to give their dogs too much food because of their size — not to mention the hearty appetite of these large dogs.
 This is until they realize that their dogs are already overweight.

-You can validate how healthy your Labrador’s current weight is by checking its body conditioning score.
-If your dog is already overweight or obese, this must be corrected right away before the problem becomes more severe.
+One of the more practical ways I use to gauge a Labrador’s current weight is through its body conditioning score.
+If the dog is already overweight or obese, this must be corrected right away before the problem becomes more severe.

 Here are some tips on how to feed your overweight Labrador Retriever and help it lose weight: